hughlang/tweek/README.md

 ## Examples
 There are several demos you can try out in the examples directory that showcase various animation scenarios.
 Conveniently, most of them are bundled into a small set of files where you can browse demos with the Next and Previous buttons.

-* cargo run --bin basics
+* cargo run --example basics
-* cargo run --bin demos
+* cargo run --example demos

 To learn more about these examples, please also read the following pages: